ATTENTION: We recently changed our statistics prerequisite from required to recommended.

 The graduate program in Public Policy and Administration has two required prerequisites; government/political science and microeconomics; and one recommended prerequisite, statistics.

 Students are required to complete prerequisite courses prior to their first semester in the program.
 The courses must be completed with a grade of B or better.
 Applicants to the program may complete prerequisite courses while making their application.
 However, those applicants who have successfully completed prerequisites prior to applying to the program are considered stronger candidates for admission.

 To assist you, we have put together lists of a sampling of acceptable prerequisite courses offered in the Sacramento area.
 This is NOT a comprehensive list and courses offered at other accredited institutions are also acceptable.
 (In no way should the appearance of an institution on this list be considered an endorsement of that institution.)

-A. Our prerequisites are undergraduate introductory courses in U.S. government or political science, microeconomics, and statistics.
-Success in these three courses is one of our admission requirements.
+A. Our prerequisites are undergraduate introductory courses in U.S. government or political science and microeconomics.
+Success in these courses is one of our admission requirements.
+Undergraduate introductory statistics is recommended.
 These courses provide students with basic academic tools to function intelligently in our graduate seminars.

 A. Applicants may complete prerequisites while making their application to the MPPA program.
 However, applications submitted by individuals who have successfully completed prerequisites are generally considered more competitive.